-Gene Roddenberry intended the bridge to be at the center of the action in Star Trek.
+Gene Roddenberry knew he wnated the bridge to be at the center of the action in Star Trek.
 Beyond that, his designers, Matt Jefferies and Pato Guzman, had little to go on.

-Jefferies was still working on the look of the Enterprise itself in early 1964.
-He had honed in on design that separated the warp engines from the main component of the ship: the saucer section.
+Jefferies was still designing the Enterprise itself in early 1964.
+He had honed in on a design that separated the warp engines from the main component of the ship: the saucer section.
 It made sense to place the ship’s command center on top of the saucer.
-Hence they arrived at a circular layout for the bridge.
+Which meant the bridge was going to be circular.

 “It was pretty well established with the model that the thing was going to be in a full circle,” Jefferies recalled years later.
 “From there it became a question of how we were going to make it, how it could come apart, where the cameraman could get into it.”

-Guzman proposed a domed “Control Room”, which introduced two now-familiar features: a viewscreen in front and commanding officers positioned in the center of the room.
+Guzman proposed a domed “Control Room”, which introduced two now-familiar features: a viewscreen in the front and the captain’s chair in the center.

-Roddenberry wrote in The Making of Star Trek (1968) that he wanted the captain to be in the center, “so he could swivel around and see every vital station.
+Roddenberry writes in The Making of Star Trek that he wanted the captain to be in the center, “so he could swivel around and see every vital station.
 His people should be in contact with him easily.”

 Guzman left the series in October and was succeeded as art director by Franz Bachelin.
 By that time, Jefferies had become skeptical of the direction in which they were going.

-“I had to come up with the construction drawings to actually build these sets,” he told Star Trek Memories (1994), “and my problem was in trying to figure out just what the hell Bachelin had done such a pretty painting about.”
+“I had to come up with the construction drawings to actually build these sets,” he told William Shatner for his book Star Trek Memories, “and my problem was in trying to figure out just what the hell Bachelin had done such a pretty painting about.”

 I mean in terms of practicality, his paintings just didn’t work; the construction crew would have gone out of their minds trying to build what he’d painted.